 The Pope also initiated a great liturgical reform movement.
 He was the first to grant permission for the words of the Mass to be printed in everyday language alongside the traditional Latin.
 Older Catholics will remember the Latin-English Missals of their youth.
 His reforms led to the liturgical reforms of the Second Vatican Council.
 One of those reforms has particular relevance to today's reading.

 How many times in today's gospel did our Lord say, "Peace be with you?"
 In the traditional Latin Mass it seemed like the priest was always kissing the altar and then turning to the people to say "Pax Vobiscum", "Peace be with you."
 The altar represented Christ.
 The priest would receive the Kiss of Peace from Christ and then pass it on to the deacon, who in turn would go into the congregation and bring Christ's Kiss of Peace to all.
 Since Vatican II the Church has given new emphasis to this practice.

 Later in the Mass the priest will give us the Kiss of Peace and ask us to pass it on to our neighbor.
 He will ask us to give much more than a simple handshake.
 He will ask us to repeat the same words that our Lord used in today's gospel and give Christ's blessing to our neighbor.
 A blessing is a real thing.
 It is meant to heal.
 We are being asked to bring Christ to our neighbor just as the Apostles did.
 After the Apostles believed, they were able to work "signs and wonders," they were able to heal the sick in both body and soul.

 People will travel thousands of miles to receive the blessing of the Pope, the Vicar of Christ.
 Yet, for us we believe that at every Mass Christ, Himself, comes into this room and gives us His blessing.
 "Peace be with you."
-As Peter said in today's second reading:
+As St. John says in today’s second reading,

 Gospel.
 John 20:19-31 (Doubting Thomas).